TDC Investors Have Opportunity to Lead Teradata Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., June 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teradata Corporation ("Teradata" or the "Company") (NYSE: TDC).
+LOS ANGELES, July 1, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teradata Corporation ("Teradata" or the "Company") (NYSE: TDC).

 Class Period: February 13, 2023 – February 12, 2024